 How I Got My Two Male, Adult Cats (Who Fought at First) to Get Along

-The most important thing I learned during this whole process, and the only thing you should take away if you’re going to take away anything from this article is the following:
+The most important thing I learned during this whole process, and the only thing you should keep in mind if you’re going to take away anything from this article is the following:

 Probably the only reason your cats are not getting along is because they are stressed.

 You may have guessed this already.
 A lot comes down to stress and anxiety when you’re talking about abnormal, aggressive, and/or unhealthy behaviour.
 It’s a catch-all, but it’s a good one, and you can do ever-so-much for your felines just by reducing stress levels.

 If your cats are not stressed, they should be getting along.
 If your cats are fighting aggressively, if they’re hissing, if they’re hiding from one another, there’s something going on that may or may not have to do directly with the other cat.

 Your stressed cat may just be taking out his or her anxiety on the other cat.

 There’s a good chance there’s a lot more anxiety because of the second cat, but keeping in mind it’s all about stress and not really about the other cat should really help you to remedy the situation.

 So one cat’s bullying another.
 One cat’s being aggressive toward another.
 Both cats are being aggressive to each other.
 Cats are fighting over resources.
 Whatever the case may be.
 It’s stress.
 Get rid of that, you’re on your way to peace at home, even if there’s not much hand holding, cuddling, and love – they should be getting along to the point where blood will not be shed and fits of hissing will be few and far between.

 I’ve discussed this thoroughly already in my article about how Avery’s personality didn’t change when we took in Bjorn, instead his stress levels did.
 I did a lot of things those first couple months to make the transition for Avery as stress-free as possible.
 The rundown being: